PlutoSolutions/NullCore/README.md

 0. Start the game and inject as soon as possible using any DLL injector you have (don't use Extreme Injector, Process Hacker or Xenos, they are VAC detected)

 ## Alternative method
-1. Download nccalternative.zip from [releases page](https://github.com/PlutoSolutions/NullCore/releases)
+1. Download nccalternative.zip from the [releases page](https://github.com/PlutoSolutions/NullCore/releases)
 0. Inject nccsteam.dll into steam.exe and start the game (reinject nccsteam.dll only if you restart steam)
 0. While on the main menu, inject nccgame.dll into hl2.exe (the game)